BreizhZut/datasciencecoursera/README.md

 5. $git remote add origin https://github.com/BreaizhZut/datasciencecoursera.git \# That just associate the remote repo url to the local repo
 6. $git push -u origin master \# Simply upload my local repo content to the remote server as the master branch

+What I did forget is to add the HelloWorld.md to the repo.
+The reason why is that I though this file that I created prior to doing the git init would be added to the repo.
+That is good to know, the repo is empty at initialization whatever files are coantained in the directory.
+So That is good I now have to do the following

+1. $git add HelloWorld.md
+2. $git commit -m "Second commit.
+Adding the missing HelloWorld.md and edited README.md"
+3. $git push origin master

+Once again something went wrong, it is good to have added the new file and it worked perfectly but, the commit didn't take into account the changes I made to this README.md.
+So it seem any changes need to be staged before commit.
+Meaning git add must be run on each file before a commit.

+1. $git status \#Tell me whether my working directory is up to date, let me know if some file were edited and not staged
+2. $git add README.md
+3. $git status \# Should confirm that the latest changes to this file were staged
+4. $git commit -m "" \# Now that all changed are staged I can commit
+5. $git status \# Should now not list any changes to be commited
+6. $git diff \# show all differences from the master branch should show nothing
+7. $git push -u origin master \# Should get this mess sorted once and for all

 ## Conclusion

 I hope this does look good on GitHub, and that I didn't do to many spelling mistakes.
 No much hope about the later...